emolinaro/jupyter/guide.md

 ### The JupyterLab interface

 The second episode deals with the JupyterLab interface and how notebooks work.
-At this stage the instructor should open Jupyter-Lab, demonstrate the interface by clicking around and then launch a new notebook.
+At this stage the instructor should open JupyterLab, demonstrate the interface by clicking around and then launch a new notebook.
 Inside this notebook the instructor can add headings and text and a simple code cell to illustrate how cells work (copy-pasting from the lesson works well).
 A few important keyboard